Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 - software maintenance
 - standards compatibility

-Those are the places where real progress now has to happen.
+Those are the places where real progress has to happen.

 ## Priority 1: Evidence beyond plausibility